-Exchange rate fluctuations can be caused by underlying shifts in how well the economy in Malaysia or India is doing.
-Other things that can influence the rate are the changes in political stability, or even simple speculation, where traders buy or sell currencies based on how they think trends are going to change.
+As with many currencies, the MYR/INR exchange rate moves over time, due to changes in supply and demand.
+Exchange rate fluctuations can be caused by underlying shifts in how well the economy in Malaysia or India is doing, changes in political stability, or even simple speculation, where traders buy or sell currencies based on how they think trends are going to change.

-Right now, 1 Malaysian Ringgit buys 19.3127 Indian Rupee.
+Right now, 1 Malaysian Ringgit buys 17.6849 Indian Rupee.

-Typically sending money directly to a recipient’s bank account using a specialist service can be done with fairly low costs, while traditional bank wire fees can be higher.
+Typically sending money directly to a recipient’s bank account using a specialist service can be done with fairly low costs, while traditional bank transfer fees can be higher.
 Paying for your transfer with either a credit card or cash can often mean the fees crank up, too.